psilva261/mycel/README.md

 The UI is built with https://github.com/mjl-/duit

-Still very experimental and most features are missing, here's a screenshot: http://psilva.sdf.org/scr.png
+Still experimental and a lot of features are missing, see website for screenshots: http://psilva.sdf.org/opossum.html

 Supported features: